(or equivalent) is the minimum you will need to be considered for this course in Clearing.

-Make creative and informed contributions to contemporary performance design practice with this unique, future-focused programme of study.
+Make creative and informed contributions to contemporary performance design practice with our unique, future-focused BA (Hons) Design for Performance course.
 Ambitious in its approach, this course includes design and production for theatre, events, dance, puppetry, museums, concerts, exhibitions, festivals, themed environments, nightclubs, film and live arts.

 Imagination, experimentation and risk taking are fundamental to our students as the challenges and opportunities are so varied on this course.
 A member of the Association of Courses in Theatre Design, this course provides a broad platform of skills, both traditional and digital to best equip our graduates for employment.